dkrasnovdev/siberiana-minio/README.md

 4. Access MinIO:

-   MinIO console will be available at: `http://localhost:9000` or the URL specified by `MINIO_SERVER_URL` if deployed.
+   MinIO console will be available at: `http://localhost:9001` or the URL specified by `MINIO_SERVER_REDIRECT_URL` if deployed.
 Use the provided access credentials specified in your .env file to log in.
 Generate an access key and secret key through the console.

 5. Update `.env`: